John T. Harvey: Early life and education

 Born in London, England, Harvey attended Knoxville Catholic High School, in Tennessee, in 1979.
 He completed his undergraduate studies at the neighboring University of Tennessee in a double-major program of economics and political science in 1983.
 Over the next four years, Harvey finished his graduate work at the same university, acquiring his master's degree and doctorate in economics in 1986 and 1987, respectively.

 Professional life

 Texas Christian University hired Harvey from the University of Tennessee once he completed his doctorate in 1987.
 He later became chair of the Department of Economics.
 His areas of specialty include the history of economics, macroeconomics, and its various contemporary schools of thought.

 While serving two professional organizations, Harvey has been a contributor to the economic reports of Forbes since April 2011.

 Personal life

-During his graduate years, he married Melanie Lynn Barker on August 3, 1985 in Nashville.
-They have twin daughters, Megan Anna and Alexandra Morgan, who were born on June 4, 1994 in Fort Worth, Texas.
-The family owns a pet dog, Rommel.
+During his graduate years, he married Melanie Lynn Barker on August 3, 1985, in Nashville.
+They have twin daughters.
+The family owns a pet dog, Coble.

 Harvey's leisure activities are playing computer games or reading about the Second World War.